 The worst prison in ancient Egypt was located in Thebes.
 Known as the Great Prison, this place served as a confinement and labor camp.
-In his book, Duties of the Vizier, author G. P. F. Van Den Boorn writes “its inmates included convicted criminals, people awaiting execution for capital crimes and corvée laborers.”
+In his book Duties of the Vizier, author G. P. F. Van Den Boorn writes, "its inmates included convicted criminals, people awaiting execution for capital crimes and corvée laborers."
+Statute labor is a corvée imposed by a state for public works.
 The last-mentioned were unpaid workers.
-Statute labor is a corvée imposed by a state for the purposes of public works.

 During the Fifth Dynasty (2,500 B.C. – 2,350 B.C.), Egyptian Vizier Ptahhotep, occasionally known as Ptahhotep I, Ptahhotpe, or Ptah-Hotep, wrote several instructions based on his wisdom and experiences.